Skip to main content

 Curriculum Vitae

 Much of Thompson’s research explores how the discipline of art history may be interrogated and expanded through the perspective, the side-long glance, of the African diaspora.
 Thompson’s articles on the field of African diasporic art history, on shine in the aesthetics of the African diaspora, on photographic absence and disappearance, and on the concept of Afrotropes (with Huey Copeland) have appeared in Art JournalArt Bulletin, RepresentationsAmerican Artand October respectively.
 She is also interested in fabulative and refractory modes art historical writing and academic performance.
-She has received grants and fellowships from the Dedalus Foundation, the Graham Foundation, the Andy Warhol Foundation, the J. Paul Getty Foundation, and the American Council of Learned Societies (ACLS) and was awarded the David C. Driskell Prize from the High Museum of Art in 2009.
+She has received grants and fellowships from the Dedalus Foundation, the Graham Foundation, the Andy Warhol Foundation, the J. Paul Getty Foundation, and the American Council of Learned Societies (ACLS) and, most recently, was named a Guggenheim Fellow for 2024-25.
+Thompson was awarded the David C. Driskell Prize from the High Museum of Art in 2009 and is an honoree of the celebrated New Orleans exhibition Prospect 6 (2024).
 In 2023, Thompson was elected to the American Academy of Arts and Sciences.

 Thompson has curated several exhibitions, including Bahamian Visions: Colonial Photographs of the Bahamas (2003); the Third National Exhibition (NE3) (2006); Developing Blackness (2008), and Antonius Roberts: Art, Ecology, and Sacred Space (2023) at the National Art Gallery of the Bahamas; An Account of a Voyage to Jamaica with the Unnatural History of That Place, Fred Wilson’s reinstallation of the collections of the Institute of Jamaica (with Huey Copeland and Wayne Modest) (2007); and co-curated En Mas: Carnival and Performance Art of the Caribbean at the Contemporary Arts Center, New Orleans (with Claire Tancons) (2015), which traveled internationally through 2018.